KristiyanGeorgiev1996/HTMLandCSSynergy/02.HTML-&-CSS-Mini-Course/01.Introduction-To-HTML/README.md

 This **Introduction to HTML** lecture guides learners through the fundamental components of building web pages.
 It focuses on semantic markup and basic formatting using core HTML tags.
 The course includes five hands-on assignments aimed at strengthening practical skills and understanding of common HTML patterns.
 Basic CSS is also introduced to support styling and layout principles.

-Ideal for beginners in front-end development or QA professionals interested in the structural makeup of web interfaces.

 ---